lacework/terraform-kubernetes-admission-controller/examples/default/README.md

-# Default Example
+# Default Kubernetes Deployment

-Every Terraform module must have one or more examples.
+This example shows how to use the Terraform module to create a new Kubernetes Deployment for a Lacework Admission Controller and Proxy Scanner.

 ```hcl
 terraform {